 Prevention and control

-Prevention and control of leishmaniasis require a combination of intervention strategies because transmission occurs in a complex biological system involving the human host, parasite, sandfly vector and in some causes an animal reservoir.
+Prevention and control of leishmaniasis require a combination of intervention strategies because transmission occurs in a complex biological system involving the human host, parasite, sandfly vector and in some causes an animal reservoir host.
 Key strategies include:

 - Early diagnosis and effective case management reduces the prevalence of the disease and prevents disabilities and death.
-Currently there are highly effective and safe anti-leishmanial medicines particularly for VL and access to these medicines is improving.
+Currently there are highly effective and safe anti-leishmanial medicines particularly for VL and access to these medicines has significantly improved.

 - Vector control helps to reduce or interrupt transmission of disease by controlling sandflies, especially in domestic conditions.
 Control methods include insecticide spray, use of insecticide–treated nets, environmental management and personal protection.